parsonsmatt/parsonsmatt.github.io/_posts/2016-02-23-proving_with_types.markdown

 Not just 'thinking', but logical, clear, structured reasoning about how the code is working and what it means.

 If you're interested in learning more, I'd highly recommend reading [Type Theory and Formal Proof: An Introduction](http://www.amazon.com/Type-Theory-Formal-Proof-Introduction/dp/110703650X).

+(thanks to @hdgarrood on Twitter for posting some corrections!)